DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 ---

 ## Overview
-**UBP Core Studio v4.2.7 APP** [https://github.com/DigitalEuan/UBP_Repo/tree/main/core_studio_v4.0/versions] is the definitive scientific research platform for exploring the **Universal Binary Principle**.
+**UBP Core Studio v4.2.7 APP** [https://github.com/DigitalEuan/ubp_core_studio_app] is the definitive scientific research platform for exploring the **Universal Binary Principle** or any computational investigations.
 Designed in Google AI Studio, it provides the interface to use the deterministic, float-free environment where physical phenomena, semantic logic, and geometric structure are mapped to a unified 24-bit **Golay G24** substrate through the UBP system of scripts and memories.

 **Unlike standard AI chats** that "hallucinate" math, this Studio forces the AI to write and execute Exact Rational Logic (using fractions.Fraction) before asserting any truth.
 It validates physical phenomena against the 24-bit Leech Lattice geometry.

 **Core Files** when using the UBP Core Studio APP, core script files are downloaded automatically from [https://github.com/DigitalEuan/UBP_Repo/tree/main/core_studio_v4.0/core] so when the system is updated the APP always uses the most recent system developed - no need to update the APP itself.
-The Memory system is automatically doenloaded from: [https://github.com/DigitalEuan/UBP_Repo/tree/main/core_studio_v4.0/system_kb] ensuring the UBP system constantly learns and grows.
+The Memory system is automatically downloaded from: [https://github.com/DigitalEuan/UBP_Repo/tree/main/core_studio_v4.0/system_kb] ensuring the UBP system constantly learns and grows.

 All files are editable within the APP and do not *have* to be used, the APP itself and memory system can be used for non-UBP purposes.
 Currently only I have the ability to edit the GitHub files but welcome input form other users.